Schön scandal

-Rise to prominence
+Beginning of fame

-Schön's field of research was condensed matter physics and nanotechnology.
+Schön's topic of research was condensed matter physics and nanotechnology.
 He received his PhD from the University of Konstanz in 1997.
-In late 1997, he was hired by Bell Labs, where he worked on electronics in which conventional semiconducting elements (such as silicon) were replaced by crystalline organic (meaning carbon-based) materials.
-Schön, however, claimed spectacular ability in changing the conductivity of the organic materials, far beyond anything achieved thus far.
+During late 1997, he was hired by Bell Labs, where he worked on electronics in which conventional semiconducting elements (such as silicon) were replaced by crystalline organic (meaning carbon-based) materials.
+Schön, however, claimed spectacular ability for changing the conductivity of the organic materials, well beyond anything achieved to date.
 His measurements in most cases confirmed various theoretical predictions, notably that the organic materials could be made to display superconductivity or be used in lasers.
 The findings were published in prominent scientific publications, including the journals Science and Nature, and gained worldwide attention.
 However, no research group anywhere in the world succeeded in reproducing the results claimed by Schön.

 In 2001, he was listed as an author on an average of one newly published research paper every eight days.
 In the same year, he announced in Nature that he had produced a transistor on the molecular scale.
 Schön claimed to have used a thin layer of organic dye molecules to assemble an electric circuit that, when acted on by an electric current, behaved as a transistor.
 The implications of his work were significant.
-It would have been the beginning of a move away from silicon-based electronics and towards organic electronics.
-It would have allowed transistors to continue shrinking past the point at which silicon breaks down, and therefore continue Moore's law for much longer than was then predicted.
+It would have been the beginning of a transition from using silicon-based electronics and toward using organic electronics.
+It would have allowed the continued miniaturization of transistors past the point at which silicon breaks down, which would continue Moore's law for much longer than was then predicted.
 It also would have drastically reduced the cost of electronics.

-A key element in Schön's work claimed successful observation of various physical phenomena in organic materials was dependent on the transistor setup.
-Specifically, Schön claimed to use a thin layer of aluminium oxide which he incorporated into his transistors using lab facilities at the University of Konstanz.
+A major element of Schön's work claimed that successful observation of various physical phenomena in organic materials was dependent on the transistor setup.
+Specifically, Schön claimed to use a thin layer of aluminium oxide which he incorporated into his transistors using laboratory facilities at the University of Konstanz.
 However, while the equipment and materials used were common in laboratories all over the world, none succeeded in preparing aluminium oxide layers of similar quality to the ones claimed by Schön.